Adoration of the Shepherds (Caravaggio): The Creation and Artistic Analysis of The Adoration of the Shepherds

 Caravaggio's compositions are also non-classical: he arranges his figures along imaginary diagonal lines rather than a perfectly center linear composition like the Renaissance.
 There is a box of tools in the foreground, presumably Joseph's since he was a carpenter.
-There is a single roughly baked loaf of bread as well, to reiterate Mary and Joseph's poverty.
+There is a single roughly baked loaf of bread as well to reiterate Mary and Joseph's poverty.
 There is nothing pre-arranged in the painting.
 It looks like a photograph that would have been taken in the exact moments after Christ's birth.

-Stylistically, Caravaggio used a technique he was famous for developing called chiaroscuro.
-Chiaroscuro is a contrast between dark and light.
+Stylistically, Caravaggio used a technique called chiaroscuro, a strong contrast between dark and light.
 Using this technique heightened the drama of the work to make it seem raw and magnify the emotional aspects of the work.
 Chiaroscuro forces the viewer to focus on the figures and the event rather than other things going on in the background.

 The central theme of the painting is humility.
 By seating the Virgin on the ground, Caravaggio implies that she is not a heavenly queen, but rather a simple young mother.
 This painting is a representation of the majority.
 The response of the shepherds is to admire rather than to venerate.
-There is a calmness and tranquility that is unmistakably conveying their worth as common-folk for the people as the parents of the Savior.
+There are a calmness and tranquility that is unmistakably conveying their worth as common folk for the people as the parents of the Savior.